layabox/layaair-doc/English/LayaAir_AS3/3D/examples/roleScriptControl/readme.md

 ### Joystick controller and attack button

-The interface between the loading progress page and the "technical document 3D role switch and animation" is basically the same as the code, which is not explained here.
+The interface between the loading progress page and the "technical document 3D character switch and animation" is basically the same as the code, which is not explained here.

 Joystick controller and attack button interface is commonly used in 2D, 3D game, developers can refer to use.
 Create two interfaces in LayaAir IDE, named Rocker.ui, Attack.ui, Rocker.ui is composed of touch point pictures and background maps, Attack.ui is composed of an attack button, it can also add other skills button to expand.
 The interface is shown in Figure 3 and figure 4.